Murrells Inlet's Heartbeat

 Half a mile of waterfront restaurants, live music, and unforgettable sunsets along the South Carolina tidal marsh.

-The Murrells Inlet Marsh Walk is a half-mile pedestrian boardwalk that runs along the waterfront of the inlet, with a string of restaurants and bars perched right over the tidal creek and spartina grass marshes.
-It's the single most popular destination in Murrells Inlet — and arguably one of the best waterfront dining strips on the entire East Coast.
+The Murrells Inlet Marsh Walk is a half-mile pedestrian boardwalk that runs along the waterfront of the inlet, with a string of restaurants and bars perched over the tidal creek and spartina grass.
+It is the easiest way to understand why Murrells Inlet calls itself the Seafood Capital of South Carolina: dinner, shrimp boats, marsh birds, live music, and sunset all happen in the same compact walk.

 Don't leave without trying: a shrimp basket with hush puppies, steamed oysters by the dozen, she-crab soup, and at least one cold local craft beer.
-Fresh-caught fish is always the right call.
+Ask what is local that day, then choose the seafood style that fits the table: fried platter, crab pot, oysters, sushi, or a quieter she-crab-soup dinner.

 The Marsh Walk is very family-friendly during daytime hours.
-Kids love watching the pelicans, dolphins, and shrimp boats.
-The boardwalk itself is safe and easy to walk with little ones.
-After 9 PM it shifts to a more adult vibe.
+Kids love watching the pelicans, shrimp boats, and dock traffic.
+The boardwalk itself is easy with little ones.
+After 9 PM it shifts toward a louder adults-first atmosphere, so families should eat early and leave on a high note.

 Every restaurant here earns its view.
 These are the places worth your time — what they're known for and what to order.